DevKursat/Vera-QR/DEPLOYMENT.md

 ---

-🎉 **Congratulations!** Your VERA-QR platform is now deployed and ready to serve restaurants!
+🎉 **Congratulations!** Your VERAQR platform is now deployed and ready to serve restaurants!